 In order for the doctor to give you the right diagnosis, it is important to describe absolutely all the symptoms you have, as well as to prepare properly for the tests.
 Do not douche, do not use topical products, and wait with sex for 24–48 hours.

-Depending on the diagnosis, your doctor will prescribe treatment, which may include antibiotics, probiotics – for infectious vaginitis.
+Depending on the diagnosis, your care provider will prescribe treatment, which may include antibiotics, probiotics – for infectious vaginitis.
 In case of a hormonal cause of vaginitis, you may be prescribed hormones (for example, estrogen).
 You will also be offered to exclude certain hygiene products or use clothes made of certain fabrics in case of allergic nature of the disease.

 PRP-therapy